kartonfarkas/api_docs/source/suite/external_events/external_event_delete.rst

 Deleting an External Event
 ==========================

-Deletes an existing external event; only one event can be deleted at a time using this endpoint.
+Deletes an external event.
+Deleting an event has no effect on the AC program/email linked to the event.

 Endpoint
 --------